Polyline Generative Navigable Space Segmentation for Autonomous Visual Navigation: Related Work

 \section{Related Work}

-Traditional unsupervised image segmentation methods focus on crafting features and energy functions to define desired objectives.
-One representative framework is the active contour based models \cite{kass1988snakes} which optimize over a polygon (represented by vertices) by means of energy minimization based on both the image features and some shape priors, e.g., boundary continuity and smoothness.
+Traditional image segmentation methods with no supervision focus on crafting features and energy functions to define desired objectives.
+For example, active contour-based models \cite{kass1988snakes} optimize over a polygon (represented by vertices) by means of energy minimization based on both the image features and shape priors such as boundary continuity and smoothness.
 However, active contours lack flexibility and heavily rely on low-level image features and global parameterization of priors~\cite{marcos2018learning}.
-Recently, deep active contour based models have been proposed~\cite{marcos2018learning, zhang2020conv, chen2019learning, cheng2019darnet}, but these methods require ground-truth contour vertices and thus belong to the supervised learning paradigm.
-Another line of research uses adversarial approaches for unsupervised segmentation, e.g., work in \cite{chen2019unsupervised} explores the idea to change the textures or colors of objects without changing the overall distribution of the dataset and proposes an adversarial architecture to segment a foreground object per image.
-Although the adversarial methods show impressive results, they suffer from instabilities of training.
-This proposed research is close in spirit to some work in scene decomposition~\cite{burgess2019monet, greff2019multi, engelcke2019genesis}, where the goal is to decompose scenes into objects in an unsupervised fashion with a generative model.
-However, in contrast to those pixel-wise learning based approaches, our framework adopts a more compact and efficient representation -- splines -- to outline the boundary of the navigable and non-navigable space.
+Recently, deep active contour-based models have been proposed~\cite{marcos2018learning}, but these methods require ground-truth contour vertices and thus belong to the supervised learning paradigm.
+Another line of research uses adversarial approaches for unsupervised segmentation, e.g., work in \cite{chen2019unsupervised} explores the idea of changing the textures or colors of objects without changing the overall distribution of the dataset, and proposes an adversarial architecture to segment a foreground object in each image.
+Although the adversarial methods show impressive results, they suffer from instabilities in training.
+The proposed technique in this paper is close in spirit to some work in scene decomposition~\cite{burgess2019monet} where the goal is to decompose scenes into objects in an unsupervised fashion with a generative model.